rougin/wildfire/README.md

 ```

 > [!NOTE]
-> Auto-populating of timestamps in the specified constants is only available when `WritableTrait` is used.
+> Auto-populating of timestamps in the specified constants is also used in the `WritableTrait`.

 ## Using Traits